 These flavorful Kebabs are made of ground mutton, onion, and salt.
 It is named after the city of Bonab in northwestern Iran, where it originated from.

-Bonab Kabab skewers are double the size of a standard Kabab Koobideh, so if you’re looking for a filling Iranian dinner recipe, this should be your go-to Kebab dish.
+Bonab Kabab skewers are double the size of a standard Kabab Koobideh.
+So if you’re looking for a filling dish for your dinner at Iran, this should be your go-to Kebab dish.

 During the Qajar time, Bonab Kabab was a regal dish that is now renowned as a local and traditional delicacy of the people of Bonab.
 The vast number of barbecues that greet you at Bonab is the first thing that strikes you when you enter this city.